Best Personal Finance Tools for Families in 2026: 10 Tools Ranked & Reviewed

 3. Quicken — Best for Power Users Who Want Deep Reporting

-Quicken has been around since the 1980s — yes, really, it predates the internet as most of us know it — and while that sounds like a liability, it actually means the feature set is extraordinarily deep.
-Rental property tracking, business expense separation, investment lot tracking, tax planning reports — this is the tool for families with complicated finances who want desktop-grade power and aren't afraid to use it.
+Quicken has been around since the 1980s — yes, really, it predates the internet — and while that sounds dated, it actually means the feature set is extraordinarily deep.
+Rental property tracking, business expense separation, investment lot tracking, tax planning reports — this is for families with complicated finances who want desktop-grade power without compromise.

 Key Features: